Global Health Justice

 Patience Komba

-Patience Komba is a student pursuing a Doctorate in Global Health Leadership and Practice (DrGH) at the University of Washington.
-She also works with the Digital Initiatives Group at I-TECH(DIGI), focusing on monitoring and evaluating global digital health initiatives.
+Patience Komba is currently pursuing a Doctorate degree in Global Health Leadership and Practice (DrGH) at the University of Washington.
+She also works with the Digital Initiatives Group at I-TECH (DIGI), focusing on monitoring and evaluating global digital health initiatives.

-Patience is keen on leveraging technology to strengthen healthcare systems, ensuring the delivery of efficient, safe, timely, and high-quality healthcare services.
-Her research is centered on leadership strategies for implementing and scaling digital health initiatives in low and middle-income countries.
+Patience is keen on leveraging technology to strengthen healthcare systems and ensure the delivery of efficient, safe, timely, and high-quality healthcare services.
+Her research is centered on leadership strategies for implementing and scaling digital health initiatives in low—and middle-income countries.

 During her leisure time, Patience indulges in her passions for travel, exploring nature, and volunteering in community activities, particularly those dedicated to adolescent and women’s health.
-She currently serves as an advisor for the Women in Global Health (WGH) Seattle Chapter.
+She is an advisor for the Women in Global Health (WGH) Seattle Chapter.

 Ananditha Raghunath